Cognizant: Wage theft and H-1B visa violations

-Working conditions and mental health issues
+Toxic workplace, sexual harassment and mental health issues

 In February 2019, an investigative report by The Verge described poor working conditions in Cognizant's Phoenix, Arizona, office.
 Cognizant employees tasked with content moderation for Facebook developed mental health issues, including post-traumatic stress disorder, as a result of exposure to graphic violence, hate speech, and conspiracy theories in the videos they were instructed to evaluate.
 Moderators at the Phoenix office reported drug abuse, alcohol abuse, and sexual intercourse in the workplace, and feared retaliation from terminated workers who threatened to harm them.
 In response, a Cognizant representative stated the company would examine the issues in the report.

 The Verge published a follow-up investigation of Cognizant's Tampa, Florida, office in June 2019.
 Employees in the Tampa location described working conditions that were worse than the conditions in the Phoenix office.
 Content moderator Keith Utley suffered a heart attack while working for Cognizant in March 2018 and died in a hospital; the Tampa office lacked an on-site defibrillator.
 Moderators were required to sign non-disclosure agreements with Cognizant to obtain the job, although three former workers broke the agreements to provide information to The Verge.
 In the Tampa office, workers reported bed bugs, unsanitary work conditions, inadequate mental health resources, sexual harassment, workplace violence, and theft.
 As a result of exposure to videos depicting graphic violence, animal abuse, and child sexual abuse, some employees developed psychological trauma and posttraumatic stress disorder.
 Cognizant sanitized the office before The Verges visit, a practice the publication described as a "dog-and-pony-show phenomenon".
 In response to negative coverage related to its content moderation contracts, a Facebook director indicated that Facebook is in the process of developing a "global resiliency team" that would assist its contractors.

 On October 30, 2019, Cognizant announced that it would phase out a portion of its content moderation contracts in 2020.